-Description of the Fire Safety System for Each of the Campus Apartments
+Description of the Fire Safety System for Each of the Apartments

-Each Denver Seminary apartment building contains a heat activated sprinkler system and fire alarms in each apartment.
+Each building contains a heat activated sprinkler system and fire alarms in each apartment.
 There are fire alarm pull stations in the first-floor walkways throughout each building and a strobe light and alarm that sounds if triggered by any one of these system components.
-The system is electronically monitored by the Seminary's contractor, Security Central, which alerts security personnel and the Littleton Fire Department if the fire safety system is activated.
+The system is electronically monitored by a Security Monitoring Station which alerts the South Metro Fire Department if the fire safety system is activated.
 In addition, small fire extinguishers have been installed in the kitchen of all apartments.
 During their move-in appointments, incoming residents are provided instructions in their Welcome Packet on how to use their fire extinguishers.

-Denver Seminary Policies and Rules on Smoking, and Open Flames in Campus Apartments
+Denver Seminary Policies and Rules on Smoking, and Open Flames in leased Apartments